xcaim04/Pig-game/README.md

-# Dice Game
+# Pig Game

 ![Preview](preview.png)

 ## Description

-**Dice Game** is a thrilling two-player game where the first player to accumulate 50 or more points wins.
+**Pig Game** is a thrilling two-player game where the first player to accumulate 50 or more points wins.
 Players take turns rolling a six-sided die, adding the value to their current score.
 However, if a player rolls a 1, they lose all their points accumulated in that turn and their turn ends immediately.
 The game continues until one player reaches or exceeds 50 points.

 ## Rules